fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 If you use plain osquery, instructions are [available here](https://osquery.readthedocs.io/en/stable/deployment/process-auditing/).

-On a system with osquery installed via the Fleet osquery installer (Orbit), obtain the `CodeRequirement` of it by running:
+On a system with osquery installed via the Fleet osquery installer (Orbit), obtain the `CodeRequirement` of Orbit by running:

 `codesign -dr - /private/var/lib/orbit/bin/orbit/macos/edge/orbit`